redstone-finance/stable-price-marketplace/README.md

 ##### Buy NFTs
 You can also switch metamask account and buy the NFT.
 I would recommend to open the developer tools in browser at the network tab and explore network requests that are being sent before the buy transaction sending.

-You should see at least 2 requests with the CELO price data and crypto signatures.
+You should see at least 2 requests with the AVAX price data and crypto signatures.
 This data along with signatures is being attached for each contract call, that wants to process redstone oracle data.

 <img alt="redstone-requests" src="docs/img/redstone-requests.png" width="800" />